Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Numerical Results

-The main results are summarized in Figure \ref{fig:Bias}, which plots the average of each point estimator across the $2,000$ replications, along with the population (linear) conditional expectation.
-The figure demonstrates that distance-based methods that ignore the presence of the kink in $\B$ have a larger bias than distance-based procedures that account for kinks or other irregularities in $\B$.
-This numerical finding corroborates our main theoretical result in Theorem \ref{thm: Approximation Bias: Uniform Guarantee}.
-Interestingly, in this small calibrated simulation study, the relatively large bias does not have much of an impact on inference performance: the signal-to-noise ratio is relatively small, and hence coverage of confidence intervals and confidence bands is roughly close to their targeted nominal levels in all cases.
-This finding indicates that the large bias uncovered in this paper for distance-based methods can affect point estimation, without necessarily affecting uncertainty quantification.
-Of course, this is just one small calibrated simulation study, and in other settings with a larger signal-to-noise ratio, inference could also be affected whenever the distance-based procedures do not account for the presence of the kinks or other irregularities in the assignment boundary.
+The main findings for bias are summarized in Figure \ref{fig:Bias}, which reports the average value of each point estimator across the $5,000$ replications and the target population regression function for each of the four data generating processes.
+The results show that distance-based methods that ignore the presence of the kink in $\B$ exhibit a larger bias than procedures that explicitly account for kinks or other irregularities in the assignment boundary.
+This numerical evidence is consistent with the theoretical bias characterization established in Theorem \ref{thm: Approximation Bias: Uniform Guarantee}.
+In this calibrated simulation study, however, the relatively large bias has limited consequences for inference because the signal-to-noise ratio is modest.
+As a result, coverage rates of confidence intervals and confidence bands remain close to their nominal levels across all specifications.
+These findings suggest that the bias induced by ignoring boundary irregularities can materially affect point estimation even when its impact on uncertainty quantification is muted.
+Naturally, in settings with stronger signals, failure to account for kinks or other non-smooth features of the assignment boundary may also lead to meaningful distortions in inference.